dps999/litepuzzlegames/privacy.md

 Preference Cookies.
 We use Preference Cookies to remember your preferences and various settings.
 Security Cookies.
 We use Security Cookies for security purposes.
 ### Use of Data
-Block n Break uses the collected data for various purposes:
+Puzzle and Blocks: jewel uses the collected data for various purposes:
 To provide and maintain the Service
 To notify you about changes to our Service
 To allow you to participate in interactive features of our Service when you choose to do so